Guys of LIDAR Testing the Latest Radar & Laser Countermeasures

 Jammer1, Jammer2, Jammer3 on LCD (indicates that a jammer is positively detected)

 Laser Atlanta has taken jammer detection a step further by identifying the "type" of jammer.
 Jammer detection on the Laser Atlantas is a relatively new feature.
 Guns produced up until July 2005 did not utilize JAM codes.
 Guns produced after July 2005 should have jammer type detection, and Laser Atlanta can update the software in older guns to add this feature.
-Reportedly, this is sometimes prone to "jam code false alerts" just like the Stalker LZ-1.
-We'll report on this more in the future, as soon as the jammer companies have had some time to address this new threat.

 HOME | Tests & Reviews | FAQ | Technical Info | Articles | Videos | Links